-Western Omelet Quiche – This colorful quiche is what happens when a savory pie and a baked Western omelet collide.
+This colorful Western Omelet Quiche is what happens when a savory pie and a baked Western omelet collide.
 Eggs, cheese, peppers, green onion and ham all baked together with a luscious creamy egg custard.
 Pour it all into a deep pie shell to bake, and it's not only easy to make, but it reheats beautifully, too.
 That could only spell deliciousness in my cookbook.